tinymce/tinymce-docs/advanced/creating-custom-notifications.md

 ## Text

-The **text** property sets the text that is displayed at the center of the notification and is the most important setting.
+The **text** property sets the text that is displayed at the center of the notification.
+This is the most important setting when opening a notification.

 ```js
 editor.notificationManager.open({